-170 cycling organizations, businesses and communities have broadly called upon the Port Authority of NY & NJ to widen the paths on George Washington Bridge to comply with national standards as part of the upcoming reconstruction.
+170 cycling organizations, businesses, communities and public officials have called upon the PA to widen the GWB paths to comply with national standards as part of the upcoming recabling.
+Links are to letters of support.

 - Members of Congress Carolyn B. Maloney, Sean Patrick Maloney, Eliot L. Engel, Nita M. Lowey, Kathleen M. Rice, José E. Serrano, Lydia M. Velazquez, Yvette D. Clarke and Bill Pascrell, Jr.

-- Ambassador and NJ gubernatorial candidate, Phil Murphy (Brian Lehrer, 17:40)
+- NJ Democratic gubernatorial candidate, Phil Murphy (Brian Lehrer, 17:40)

 - NJ State Senator Gerald Cardinale and Assemblywoman Valerie Huttle